 These tools – while being a potentially a good fit for web facing stateless simple apps, simply can’t support all of the requirements for distributed (let alone clustered) data-centric applications anytime soon.

-This is why we designed Robin Application Virtualization Platform from the ground up to solve a real challenge in enterprises and provide both, a platform for virtualization at bare metal speeds and no-compromise consolidation of the entire application and data lifecycle management, typically limited to deployment only with CaaS.
+This is why we designed Robin Cloud Platform from the ground up to solve a real challenge in enterprises and provide both, a platform for virtualization at bare metal speeds and no-compromise consolidation of the entire application and data lifecycle management, typically limited to deployment only with CaaS.
 See below Application Virtualization vs Mesos – what you have currently as opposed to Robin.